python/pythondotorg/templates/sponsors/admin/contracts/sponsorship-agreement.md

 and the PSF previously entered into a Sponsorship Agreement with the effective date of the
 {{ previous_effective|date:"j" }}{{ previous_effective_english_suffix }} of {{ previous_effective|date:"F Y" }}
+and a term of one year (the “Sponsorship Agreement”).

-**WHEREAS**, Sponsor wishes to renew its support the Programs by making a contribution to the PSF. and a term of one year (the “Sponsorship Agreement”).
+**WHEREAS**, Sponsor wishes to renew its support of the Programs by making a contribution to the PSF.
 {% else %}
 wishes to support the Programs by making a contribution to the PSF.
 {% endif %}